webuiprovider/siteWhisper/content/docs/part-1/Part 1 basics.md

 # Description of Part 1

 Getting to know the keyboard shortcuts, introduction to Google Search Operators and Web scraping.
-HTML and XPath fundamentalas, undestanding how World Wide Web works.
+HTML and XPath fundamentals, understanding how World Wide Web works.